frasermince/evergreen/Output/Muzero.md

 	1. Action support representation
 	2. Invertible support transformation
 	3. Rollouts
-5. Muzero training specifics
+5. MuZero training specifics
 	1. Prioritized replay sampling
-	2. Muzero loss formula
+	2. MuZero loss formula

 In addition to some advances since then that I hope to explore in the future:
-1. Muzero Reanalyze
+1. MuZero Reanalyze
 2. EfficientZero
 3. MCTS as regularized policy optimization
 4. Muesli

 ## The AlphaGo Algorithm Family

 So what is the AlphaGo family of algorithms?
-As stated above they were developed to create a computer program that can beat grand masters at the game of Go.
-Go was long considered to be a game unsolvable by computers.
+As stated above they were developed to create a computer program that can beat grandmasters at the game of Go.
+Go was long considered a game that was intractably hard for computers to win at while playing experts.

-Chess itself is very difficult for computers due to the large search space of it's moves.
+Chess itself is very difficult for computers due to its large search space of moves.
 For each move for each piece in the game of chess that is a possibility you would have to search.

 The search space of chess is estimated to be 10^50.
 Go has a much larger set of valid moves and thus a much larger branching factor coming in at 250.
 The search space of Go is estimated to be 10^170.
-A whole googol more complex than the game of chess.
+This comes out to a whole googol more complex than the game of chess.

 The naive approach to such a problem would be an exhaustive search but such a large search space makes this impossible.
-More traditional methods relied heavily upon pruning unpromising parts of the search tree to reduce the search tree size.
+More traditional methods relied heavily on pruning unprosmising parts of ithe search tree zto reduce the e.
 However knowing what to prune is not easy.

 AlphaGo's genius was combining a Monte Carlo Search Tree (MCTS) algorithm with value and policy functions estimated by neural nets.
 So what is Monte Carlo Tree Search (MCTS)?